 You can’t change the past, so there’s really very little point in looking backwards.

 You are you because of the life you have had so far, so the very best thing to do now is to look forward and focus on what you want your life to look like from this point on.

-Leave the regrets behind – and you’ll feel happier!
+So, when you’re thinking how to declutter your life, why not leave the regrets behind – and you’ll feel happier!

 TIP – Those that are on their death beds only regret what they DIDN’T do in life – so make a pact with yourself to get your wish list all crossed off asap (see the bonus at the end of this post for more on this!)

 Any time we can, we find a way to feel guilty about something.